quist00/carpentries.org/_posts/2023/10/2023-10-20-announcing-the-carpentries-departure-from-x-and-facebook.md

 * #Carpentries
 * #CarpentriesCommunity: for posts relevant to our community
 * #CarpentriesWorkshops: for posts about Carpentries workshops
-* #Carpentries(community role; e.g. #CarpentriesInstructor): for posts relevant to a specific community role
+* #Carpentries(Community Role; e.g. #CarpentriesInstructors): for posts relevant to a specific community role
-* #Carpentries(subcommunity; e.g. #CarpentriesAfrica): for posts relevant to a specific subcommunity
+* #Carpentries(Subcommunity; e.g. #CarpentriesAfrica): for posts relevant to a specific subcommunity
 * #CarpentriesGratitudes: for posts sharing gratitude within the community
 * #CarpentriesLessons: for posts about Carpentries lessons
 * #CarpentryCon: for posts relevant to CarpentryCon as our CarpentryCon Twitter / X account will be inactive